Iritscen/Small-scripts/Bash/README.md

 Print out lines from a folder of files which contain the given search term.

 ### Find in Files and Copy
-Copy files to another folder if they contain specified search term.
+Copy files to another folder if they contain the specified search term.

 ### Find List in Files
 Search a directory for files containing any of the terms in a given text file.